It's a little known fact that passengers who experienced a flight delay can claim up to 600€ in compensation from the airline.

 If the flight was disrupted because of "extraordinary circumstances", such as air traffic control restrictions, adverse weather conditions, or security risks at the airport, then the airline is not obligated to compensate passengers.

-Even when the airline is responsible, however, your eligibility depends on the length of the delay.
+Even when the airline is responsible, however, your eligibility for a delayed flight compensation depends on the length of the delay.

 How long does a flight have to be delayed for compensation?